raspberrypilearning/burping-jelly-baby/worksheet.md

     from time import sleep
     ```

-    This allows you to find out when the button has been pushed using `gpiozero` and allows you to use `pygame` to play a sound.
+    This allows you to find out when the button has been pushed using `gpiozero`, and allows you to use `pygame` to play a sound.
 The `time` library is used to pause the program for a while.

-1. Next you need to tell your program which GPIO pin the Jelly Baby is attached to.
+1. Next, you need to tell your program which GPIO pin the jelly baby is attached to:

     ``` python
     jelly_baby = Button(3)
     ```

-1. You also need to initialise `pygame` and import the sound into your program.
+1. You also need to initialise `pygame` and import the sound into your program:

     ``` python
     pygame.init()